Blaine Robison, M.A.

 And He began to teach: Grk. didaskō, impf., to teach or instruct, lit.
 "And he was teaching."
 The imperfect tense emphasizes the fact that during Yeshua's last week he taught daily in the temple (Luke 19:47; 22:53).
 In this instance Yeshua felt the necessity of expounding on his rationale for his actions.
 Is it not written: Grk. graphō, perf. pass., to write or inscribe.
 This is the standard formula in the Besekh for attesting an assertion of truth and divine inspiration of Scripture, followed by a quote from the LXX translation of the Tanakh.
 See the note on 1:2.
 Yeshua then quotes from Isaiah 56:7 to express God's larger purpose for the temple.

-MY HOUSE: Grk. oikos is a structure for habitation.
+MY HOUSE: Grk. oikos is a structure for habitation and in the quoted passage renders Heb. bayith (SH-1004), which is used of the temple (1Kgs 7:12; Ezra 4:24; 5:2-3; Dan 5:3, 23).
 From the construction of the original tabernacle, God dwelled with his people within the Holy of Holies.
 Thus, it is appropriate that the tabernacle and then the temple should be called "My oikos."
-The word oikos is also used figuratively of Israel (Isa 2:6; Jer 31:31; Heb 3:5) and the congregation of Yeshua's disciples (1Tim 3:15; Heb 3:6; 1Pet 2:5).
-Since "house" in this passage refers to the Jerusalem temple, we are not surprised that the same people of God are also referred to figuratively as a "temple" of God (1Cor 3:6; 2Cor 6:16; Eph 2:21).
+The word oikos is also used figuratively of Israel (Ex 16:31; 40:38; Isa 2:6; 63:7; Jer 31:31; Ezek 45:17; Heb 3:5) and the congregation of Yeshua's disciples (1Tim 3:15; Heb 3:6; 1Pet 2:5).
+Applied to the Jerusalem temple "house" would have a more extensive meaning than just the Holy Place where only priests could enter.

 SHALL BE CALLED: Grk. kaleō, fut. pass., to express something aloud or to solicit participation.
 Both aspects of the verb apply in this case.
 A HOUSE OF PRAYER: Grk. proseuchē, a general word for prayer in the apostolic writings.
 In the LXX proseuchē renders Heb. tephillah (occurring numerous times in the Psalms) a derivative of the verb palal (DNTT 2:863).
 Palal lit. means "to intervene or to interpose" and has a wide range of usage in the Tanakh, including to arbitrate, to judge, to intercede or to pray.
 See the note on 9:29.